Quick Facts: Harvard for Veterans (2025-2026)

 3. Veterans Law Association (HLS)

 Provides pro bono legal services to veterans while training the next generation of veteran advocates.
+If you’re heading to law school to serve the military community, this is where that mission starts.

 4. Dedicated VA Certifying Officials

 Each Harvard school has trained staff to process GI Bill benefits and ensure timely payments.
+Having dedicated certifying officials matters more than people realize — it’s the difference between getting paid on time and chasing paperwork for months.

 Earnings by Harvard Degree